codingMustache/codingMustache/README.md

 ## Joke of the Day

-I heard there was a new store called Moderation.
-They have everything there
+What did the green grape say to the purple grape?
+BREATH!!

 ## Daily Trivia

-What was the first Android version specifically optimized for tablets?
+In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
- 1. Marshmellow
+ 1. Red
- 2. Honeycomb
+ 2. Yellow
- 3. Froyo
+ 3. Green
- 4. Eclair
+ 4. Blue

 <details>
   <summary>Answer</summary>
-  Honeycomb
+  Green
 </details>